 According to his own wishes, one-half of Kurt’s ashes was brought to Sarajevo.
 Therefore he was buried next to the grave of Admira a Boško while the other half stays in Washington D.C., his hometown.
 He has been memorialized posthumously.
 Namely in Sarajevo, one street is named after him and he has been granted the citizenship of Bosnia and Herzegovina.
 At Jamestown College, his alma mater, one newsroom has been dedicated to him.
 His friends and colleagues remember him as a modest and selfless man.
 He famously ran to help a wounded woman who got shot during an attack at a funeral in Sarajevo in August 1992.

-And, as an idealist, Kurt sensed that if his reporting of the dark forgotten places that attracted him like a magnet that that reporting could help shape events and actions too, that it would on occasion dispel lethargy and strengthen resolve, and lighten the burden of those without power or voice.”
+Reuters Editor-in-chief Geert Linnebank had this to say about him: “Kurt the pragmatist knew that if his by-line did not gain fame with the broad public, it really did register with those of influence and power.
+And, as an idealist, Kurt sensed that if his reporting of the dark forgotten places that attracted him like a magnet.
+That reporting could help shape events and actions too, that it would on occasion dispel lethargy and strengthen resolve, and lighten the burden of those without power or voice.”

 To find out more about the Bosnian War and to see many places relevant to the Siege of Sarajevo such as the bridge which divided the city, the one next to which two famous lovers had died.
 We suggest you join us on our Fall of Yugoslavia Tour that starts every day from our office.